-The goal of the current retrospective clinical study was to evaluate the need, usage patterns, and adverse effects of opioid and non-opioid analgesics that were recommended after sinus surgery.
-In this retrospective study, 140 participants of both sexes who had sinonasal operations performed at the institution were evaluated.
-Table 1 contains a list of the research subjects' demographic and illness information.
-For every 83 participants in the survey, there were 40.71% females and
+The purpose of this retrospective clinical study was to evaluate the necessity, usage patterns, and adverse effects of opioid and non-opioid analgesics that were recommended after sinus surgery.
+In this retrospective study, 140 participants of both sexes who had sinonasal operations performed at the institute were evaluated.
+Table 1 contains a list of the study subjects' demographic and illness information.
+For every 83 participants in the survey, there were 40.71% females and 59.28% males.